douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## Apache and Databases

 Apache plays a crucial role in modern web development and is often used in conjunction with various database systems.
-Let\'s discuss how Apache connects with databases and its usage with SQL and NoSQL databases, along with performance considerations.
+Let's discuss how Apache connects with databases and its usage with SQL and NoSQL databases, along with performance considerations.

 ### Connecting Apache to Database Systems

 1.  -   Modules and Interfaces: Apache connects to database systems using specific modules and interfaces.
-For SQL databases, the most common interface is PHP\'s PDO (PHP Data Objects) or language-specific modules like `mod_php` for PHP, or `mod_perl` for Perl.
+For SQL databases, the most common interface is PHP's PDO (PHP Data Objects) or language-specific modules like `mod_php` for PHP, or `mod_perl` for Perl.
 These modules allow the Apache server to interact with the database by sending queries and receiving data.
     -   Configuration: The connection between Apache and a database is configured in the Apache server's settings.
 This involves specifying the database type, host, port, username, and password.
 This configuration ensures that Apache can establish a secure and efficient connection to the database server.
     -   APIs and Frameworks: Apache also works with various APIs and frameworks that facilitate database interactions.
 For example, Apache can work with RESTful APIs that interact with databases in the backend, handling requests from the web server.